 (A more recent commentator follows-up that 1892 was “child’s play” compared to the present.)

 The best patent attorneys begin the patent process by identifying and clarifying client and business objectives.
 A patent attorney helps the inventor understand the various paths towards patentability, as well as the strategic pros and cons of and cost estimates for each path.
 A good patent attorney conducts invention analysis—the process of determining the potential, patentable scope of invention.
 A patent attorney also conducts prior art searches—investigations of prior, related inventions to identify potential risks, determine patentability, and form strategies for drafting and tailoring the patent application.

-timing is very important when considering patents. there are several concepts to keep track of, both the us and abroad. to start, the first person to file a patent application has the overwhelming initiative in obtaining invention rights. this is the consequence of what is known as the first-to-file rule. also, if you make an invention publicly available, offer it for sale, or sell it, and wait for a year to file a patent application in the u.s., you are not entitled to a patent and cannot get one. this is known as the on-sale bar. the consequences of public availability and sale (before patent application) are even more severe outside of the us.
-In most of the world, if you even divulge your invention before filing the patent application, you can’t get a patent. so, it is much better to decide whether to file a patent application early on. in contrast, there is such a thing as filing a patent application too early, before the invention is sufficiently developed. (although any number circumstances may affect timing, i typically tell inventors that i prefer to start the patent application no earlier than when the invention is 90% complete.)
+Timing is very important when considering patents.
+There are several concepts to keep track of, both the U.S. and abroad.
+To start, the first person to file a patent application has the overwhelming initiative in obtaining invention rights.
+This is the consequence of what is known as the first-to-file rule.
+Also, if you make an invention publicly available, offer it for sale, or sell it, and wait for a year to file a patent application in the u.s., you are not entitled to a patent and cannot get one.
+This is known as the on-sale bar.
+The consequences of public availability and sale (before patent application) are even more severe outside the U.S. in most of the world, if you even divulge your invention before filing the patent application, you can’t get a patent.
+So, it is much better to decide whether to file a patent application early on.
+In contrast, there is such a thing as filing a patent application too early, before the invention is sufficiently developed.
+(Although any number circumstances may affect timing, I typically tell inventors that I prefer to start the patent application no earlier than when the invention is 90% complete.)